Cerveteri

 Cerveteri (/it/) is a comune (municipality) in the Metropolitan City of Rome Capital, in the Italian region of Lazio.
-Known by the ancient Romans as Caere, and previously by the Etruscans as Caisra or Cisra, and as Agylla (or Άγυλλα) by the Greeks, its modern name derives from Caere Vetus used in the 13th century to distinguish it from Caere Novum (the current town).
+Known by the ancient Romans as Caere, and previously by the Etruscans as Caisra or Cisra, and as Agylla (or Άγυλλα) by the Greeks, its modern name derives from Caere Vetus (more precisely its locative Caere Veterī') used in the 13th century to distinguish it from Caere Novum (the current town).

 It is the site of an ancient Etruscan city, one of the most important Etruscan cities, with an area more than 15 times larger than today's town.
-The best-known structures on the site form the Banditaccia Necropolis.
+The best-known structures on the site form the Banditaccia Necropolis, and comprises all of the most important tumulus tombs and chambers known.
+Cut out of tufa, most of the tombs echo Greek architecture.

 Caere was one of the city-states of the Etruscan League and at its height, around 600 BC, its population was perhaps around 25,000 – 40,000 people.

 Site

 The ancient city was situated about 7 km from the sea, a location that made it a wealthy trading town derived originally from the iron-ore mines in the Tolfa Hills.

 It had three sea ports including Pyrgi, connected to Caere by a road about 13 km long and 10 m wide, and Punicum.

 Pyrgi was also known for its sanctuary of monumental temples from 510 BC, built by the king of Caere and dedicated to the goddesses Leucothea and Ilithyia, of whom several sculptures are exhibited at the Villa Giulia.